How to Become a Social Media Manager

 A social media manager earns money online from the clients and businesses they serve.
 If they work for a company, they’ll typically earn a salary.
 If they’re self-employed, they likely charge an hourly, monthly, or per-project rate.

 Self-employed social media managers, also known as social media consultants, most commonly offer different levels of monthly service packages.
 The lowest level might include posting on social media three to four times a week, while the largest package might include daily posting on social media across multiple platforms.

 In the photo below, you can see how the social media marketing company, Brandit360, breaks down their pricing:

 These packages are typically offered on a monthly basis.
-Additionally, many social media managers request clients work with them a minimum of three to six months in order to allow time for measurable improvement.
+Additionally, many social media managers request clients work with them for a minimum of three to six months to allow time for measurable improvement.

 How Much Does a Social Media Manager Make?

 According to PayScale, the average social media manager’s salary is $49,000 a year.
 In high cost of living areas like New York City, the average salary is around $57,000 a year.

 If you own your own social media management business, your income is only limited by the number of clients you’re able to land.
 As your company grows, you can hire virtual assistants and outsource tasks, becoming your own agency.